 What is a Data Protection Officer (or DPO)?

 Maybe people ask the question – what is a Data Protection Officer (or DPO)?
 Controllers and processors of data, in terms of the GDPR, appoint a Data Protection Officer (or DPO) to help them comply with data protection law.
 Once appointed, the officer looks into the risks that data processing can expose a business to.
 The officer helps the business in their attempts to avoid those risks.
-Basically, the officer is the link between the public (including other businesses that you may work with) and your business, when it comes to the processing of personal information.
+Basically, the officer is the link between the public (including other organisations that you may work with) and your organisation, when it comes to the processing of personal information.
 This means that the public can direct their data protection queries to this officer.
 The officer will then report directly to management, and must be given all resources necessary to carry out their functions.

 Who needs a Data Protection Officer?